Who You’ll Hear

 - TIP!
 When deciding on a report sheet, give yourself some time with each sheet.
 You need to learn the sheet a little bit and where things are to see if it fits your needs.

 - TIP!
 Approach it like a golf swing, do it the same way every time

-The person giving report will go through their report and afterwards, the person receiving report asks questions.
+The person giving the report will go through their report and afterward, the person receiving the report asks questions.